jerseyweeds/multistreamnews.tv/README.md

   - **Red Button (Close)**: Instantly removes the video window from the player
   - **Yellow Button (Minimize)**: Collapses the video content, leaving only the title bar visible to save space
   - **Green Button (Maximize)**: Expands the video to the full width of the container and moves it to the top of the grid for focused viewing
-* **Responsive Grid Layout**: Video windows are arranged in a smart grid that automatically adjusts to your screen size, adding more columns as you widen your browser window
+* **Responsive Grid Layout**: Video windows are arranged in a smart grid that automatically adjusts to your screen size:
+  - **Mobile**: Single column with small side margins to prevent edge-to-edge display
+  - **Tablet**: Multi-column layout with 350px minimum width per video
+  - **Desktop**: Multi-column layout with 400px minimum width per video
+  - **Large screens**: Additional spacing and margins for optimal viewing

 ### User Interface
 * **Collapsible Sections**: Both the news channels and video input sections can be shown or hidden with toggle buttons
 * **Clean Interface**: Input areas automatically close after successfully adding videos to keep the interface uncluttered
 * **Visual Feedback**: Smooth animations and hover effects provide clear user feedback
 * **Error Handling**: User-friendly error messages with 5-second auto-dismiss for temporary notifications
-* **Mobile Responsive**: The interface adapts to different screen sizes and devices
+* **Mobile Responsive**: Fully responsive design with mobile-optimized video windows
+  - Single-column layout on mobile devices with appropriate side margins (4px)
+  - Progressive multi-column grid on larger screens (350px minimum on tablets, 400px on desktop)
+  - Responsive breakpoints at 640px, 768px, 1024px, and 1280px screen widths
+  - Video windows maintain 16:9 aspect ratio at all screen sizes
 * **Source Toggle**: Switch between Networks.txt and built-in channel sources with a small toggle button
+* **Donation Support**: "Buy me a coffee" dropdown in the header with PayPal and Venmo options
+  - PayPal and Venmo branded SVG icons for professional appearance
+  - QR code modal displays when donation option is selected
+  - Modal remains open until user closes it for easy scanning
+  - Seamless hover-to-select dropdown with no gap issues

 ### Data Persistence
 * **Persistent Sessions**: Your video layout is automatically saved to your browser's local storage